mikezzb/react-native-timetable/README.md

 ### Events

-Same index in events values array map to an event
+Same index in events values array map to an event, displayed as a collection of event cards with same color

 | Property      | Type       |
 | ------------- | ---------- |